openstack/networking-midonet/doc/source/install/ml2_migration.rst

 - Change `core_plugin` to `ml2`

-- Add the `ml2` section.
+- Add the `ml2` group.

-The `MIDONET` section is common for both of the monolithic plugin and the ML2 driver.
+The :oslo.config:group:`midonet` group is common for both of the monolithic plugin and the ML2 driver.
 It doesn't need any changes.

 Example before migration